chjj/compton/README.md

 This is a fork from the original Compton by chjj.
 This fork exists (for now) solely to provide compton with support for a different shadow color for the focused window.
 For this, three new options have been included:
-- shawod-focused-red
+- shadow-focused-red
-- shawod-focused-green
+- shadow-focused-green
-- shawod-focused-blue
+- shadow-focused-blue
 These options are used exactly as the original shadow-red/green/blue options, but only afffect the focused window shadow.

+Here is the original compton README:

 # Compton